HEASARC/heasarc-tutorials/data_access/data_access.md

     size_y_deg = y * abs(hdul[0].header['CDELT2'])
     print('AXIS SIZE IN DEG:', size_x_deg, size_y_deg)
 ```

-Grab a cutout of the image.
-It is a few degrees in size, so we choose a specific location to crop to 0.09&deg;.

 ```python
 #choose a size that roughly captures the entire nebula